Sweden’s Country Codes

 When dialed from within Sweden, these phone numbers do not incur service charges when called.

-’20’ numbers are not availabe from outside of Sweden, however can be reached by replacing ’20’ in the call sequence with ‘771’.
-The call will not be toll-free in this instance, however the call should connect.
+’20’ numbers are not available from outside of Sweden.
+They can be reached by replacing ’20’ in the call sequence with ‘771’.
+The call will not be toll-free in this instance, however, the call should connect.

-Premium rate numbers are 7 to 10 digits beginning with(II)The Swedish numbering plan for telephony accordning to ITU-T Recommendation E.164 retrieved January 6, 2016:
+Premium rate numbers are 7 to 10 digits beginning with:

 |944||Games, Lotteries, etc.|

-When dialed from within Sweden, this numbers incur an additional charge to the person calling.Premium rate numbers may not be available from outside Sweden.
+When dialed from within Sweden, these numbers incur an additional charge to the person calling.Premium rate numbers may not be available from outside Sweden.

 ’00’ is used as an exit code when dialing an international call from Sweden.